 To introduce cryptography, an understanding of issues related to information security in general is necessary.
 Network security manifests itself in many ways according to the situation and requirement.
 Regardless of who is involved, to one degree or another, all parties to a transaction must have confidence that certain objectives associated with network security have been met.
-Some of these objectives are listed in Table 1.1.
+Some of these objectives are mentioned.

 Often the objectives of on security cannot solely be achieved through mathematical algorithms and protocols alone, but require procedural techniques and abidance of laws to achieve the desired result.
 One of the fundamental tools used in network security is the signature.
 It is a building block for many other services such as no repudiation, data origin authentication, identification, and witnessing, to mention a few.
-Achieving network security in an electronic society requires a vast array of technical and legal skills.
-There is, however, no guarantee that all of the network security objectives deemed necessary can be adequately met.
+Achieving network security in an electronic society requires a vast array of fsecurity objectives deemed necessary can be adequately met.
 The technical means is provided through cryptography.
-Cryptography is not the only means of providing network security, but rather one set of techniques
+Cryptography is not the only means of providing network security, but rather one set of techniques.

-1.2 Cryptography
+1.2 What Does Cryptography mean

-Cryptography is the study of mathematical techniques related to aspects of network security such as confidentiality, data integrity, entity authentication, and data origin authentication.
+Cryptography means the study of mathematical techniques related to aspects of network security such as confidentiality, data integrity, entity authentication, and data origin authentication.